SilverHalf/mount-balrior/ura/strategy.md

 [Sulfuric Geyser] casts will start in this phase, targeting random players.
 Depending on where the player is standing, they will want to run out and drop them at different locations.
 Below is a map that shows shaded purple areas, which are good locations to drop Sulfurics at.
 The 5 circles near the boss and the associated arrows indicate the direction you should run out when standing on those sides of the boss.
 Alternatively, [HasKha's Marker Pack](#marker-packs) also has indicators for safe sulfuric drop zones which are extremely useful.

 Players should try to avoid running out in the North-East direction as the Toxic Geysers #1 and #2 are so far out, that you cannot make the distance without movement skills.
 This can cause Sulfurics Geysers to drop at Toxic Geysers 1 or 2, making the ranged group's unnecessarily harder.

+Conversely, the most convenient position to drop suflurics is to the North-West: there is a large area there beyond the spawning points of geysers #9 and #12 that is often close to the stack.
+This is further facilitated if the squad faces Ura in that direction (see [tanking Ura](#tanking-ura) for more information).

 <img class="center" width="100%" src="../images/ura/ura_sulfurics.webp" />